-Current Downtown Court Location Factors
+• Option 1 Considerations

-- Both the stakeholder survey respondents and court-user survey respondents were in favor of maintaining court services at the current centralized court campus. - 83.3% of the stakeholders and court-users were not supportive of Option 5 - 63.5% of the stakeholders and court-users were extremely supportive of Option 1 - Most important to stakeholder survey respondents: - 1.
-The central location of the current court campus; - 2.
-Access to other courts and related services (i.e., attorney's office).

-This level of rated importance could be viewed as an indicator of the overall public convenience of a collective or centralized court campus as utilized by the public and those who work with courts.

-- Most important to court-user survey respondents: - 1.
-Parking convenience; - 2.
-Project cost; - 3.
-Maximize efficiencies by locating near City Courts and court services; - 4.
-Public transportation. - The greatest negative impacts of visits to the current downtown courts were: - 1.
-The lack of available parking for both stakeholders and court-users. - 2.
-Traffic congestion and confusion on where to report.
+- Of the 96 stakeholder survey respondents, most were in favor of maintaining court services at the current centralized court campus.
+Eighty (80) stakeholder respondents were not supportive of Option 5, while 61 stakeholder respondents were extremely supportive of Option 1. - O Most important operational factors to stakeholder survey respondents were the central location of the current court campus and access to other courts and related services (i.e., attorney's office).
+This level of rated importance could be viewed as an indicator of the overall public convenience of a collective or centralized court campus as utilized by the public and those who work with courts. - Most important factors for court user respondents associated with considering Option 1 were parking convenience, project cost, efficiencies associated with nearby located court services, and availability of public transportation. - The greatest negative impacts of visits to the current downtown courts were the lack of available parking for stakeholders and court-users, city traffic congestion, and confusion on where to report.
+Wayfinding signage improvement at Option 1 would be helpful regardless of the decision to move certain courts.
 The lack of available parking has been a common concern identified in both surveys and in stakeholder focus group discussions.
 Should additional parking not become available in the Court Square area, developing a court campus at the urban ring site with sufficient parking could become a primary factor in location determination.

-Option 5 is perceived as a "very inconvenient" location.
-The downtown location is popular because of the longevity and history of court operations at that location and because of the availability of centralized court services there.
-This presents a public image problem for the county.
-Should the decision be made to go with Option #5 and move the courts, the County will need to engage in a public marketing campaign touting the benefits of such a move to secure public acceptance.
-Such a strategy is likely under consideration.
-Once a location decision is made, regardless of the option selected, providing publicly stated justifications for the decision will certainly help in developing public support.